Kawabata Yasunari: Finding the Harmonies Between Literature and Traditional ArtCulture People Art

 Cinema and Sensuality

-When he viewed the folding screen, Kawabata was approaching a new phase in his literary development, the start of which was marked by the completion of his novel Yukiguni (Snow Country)—which was later to win international recognition as a masterpiece.
+When he viewed the folding screen, Kawabata was approaching a new phase in his literary development, the start of which was marked by the completion of his novel Yukiguni (trans. by Edward Seidensticker as Snow Country)—which was later to win international recognition as a masterpiece.

 Born in Ibaraki, Osaka Prefecture, in 1899, Kawabata made his name as a new author with the 1926 short story “Izu no odoriko” (trans.
 “The Dancing Girl of Izu”) about a male student’s encounter with a performing troupe.
 He further established himself with the 1929–30 work of reportage Asakusa kurenaidan (trans.
 The Scarlet Gang of Asakusa); the 1931 Suishō gensō (Crystal Fantasies), which employed the latest stream-of-consciousness method; and the 1933 story “Kinjū” (trans.
 “Of Birds and Beasts”), about a misanthropic man who can only love small birds and animals.
 After this, he started to write Snow Country.